 Again, it’s important to be neat and precise here.
 Make a clear distinction between dollars and cents with a decimal point or by underlining the cents number in order to avoid confusion about the designated amount.
 This confirms the amount in written form so that there is no confusion on how much should be paid.
 So in this example, it would be $20.21.

 Neatness counts here as well because banks will, on occasion, double check the written amount should they be unable to read the numbers in the amount box.
 Write out the dollar amount of the check clearly as shown in the box below.
 For this check example, it would be Twenty dollars and 21/100.

 5. Fill in the Memo field on the bottom left

 Using the memo line when writing a check helps secure your checking account and protect you against possible payment disputes.
 It also can be used to help track your spending so you can know how much money you’re spending in each budget area.
-In this example, that would be Clothes.
+In this example, it would be Clothes.